 This selection of works brings to focus one place, one story in this Anthropocene age where our human activities have predominately changed the Earth’s climate.
 It is a visual tale of a small farm on Kangaroo Island (a geological Noah’s Ark so it is said) that faced catastrophic fires not long ago.
 While bush fires are a regular occurrence there, extreme draught, heat and wind set the stage for an unprecedented crisis.

-I have created these pastel drawings and paper sculptures to consider this paradise rich with the summer’s harvest suddenly consumed by colossal fires and what now follows.
-Only those who had to run from the face of the firestorm know that fury.
-Made aware from afar, however, leaves me imagining the abundance, destruction and aftermath.
-The fire adaptation by native eucalyptus trees begs the question “Are we epicormic ? “
+I have created these pastel drawings to envision this paradise rich with the summer’s harvest suddenly consumed by fire.
+Only those who had to run from the face of the firestorm know this fury.
+My personal awareness of this story however distant leaves me imagining the abundance, destruction and aftermath.